 It has been more than 25 years since the temperature in Minnesota hit its lowest ever.
 On February 2, 1996, Embarrass Valley was hit by a sweeping cold snap that saw temperatures drop to 60 degrees below zero overnight.
 The coldest winter in Minnesota history started on January 30 and didn’t lay off until February 5, putting the state through its coldest period in recorded history.

 Wondering what winter to expect in Minnesota this year?
-Read this blog post on the Minnesota winter forecast 2021-2022.
+Read Minnesota winter forecast 2021-2022.

 Heaviest 24-Hour Snowfall